-The tangelos, moved from Andean Sun Produce farms in Ica, Peru, are part of a U.S. Department of Agriculture pilot program, in which citrus, grapes and blueberries are chilled for at least 17 days prior to entry into the U.S. to protect against fruit flies.
+The tangelos, moved from Andean Sun Produce farms in Ica, Peru, are part of a U.S. Department of Agriculture pilot program, in which citrus, grapes and blueberries are chilled for at least 17 days prior to entry into the U.S. to protect against harmful insects.
 Removing potential pests via cold treatment reduces the need for pesticides.

 The process may be done in producing countries – including Peru, Chile and Brazil – or at transshipment points such as Panama.
 The fruit will move in refrigerated containers held just over freezing during transit aboard cargo vessels, effectively cutting the time fruit must remain stationary for treatment.

 The Port of Savannah is now receiving cold-treated citrus fruits from Peru, such as these tangelos grown by Andean Sun Produce.
 (Photo courtesy Andean Sun Produce)